JCSDA/jedi-docs/docs/developer/practices/gitflow.rst

    If you haven't previously, you may need to initialize git flow for the repository by running :code:`git flow init`

-For further details on working with :code:`git` and :code:`git flow`, see our accompanying document on :doc:`the Git Flow application <../developer_tools/getting-started-with-gitflow>`.
+For further tips on working with :code:`git` and :code:`git-flow`, see our accompanying document on :doc:`the git-flow application <../developer_tools/getting-started-with-gitflow>`.

-The following steps demonstrate how to work with a feature branch.  :ref:`Other git-flow branches are handled in a similar way <gitflow-branches>`.

 Step 1: Start the feature branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^